Skip to content

 %ldlong%lldlong long

-%ppointer%%literal %
+%ppointer%%Literal %

-On Windows, text mode automatically converts \n to \r\n, while binary mode does not perform this conversion.
-On Linux/macOS, there is almost no difference between the two.
-When handling binary data (images, struct dumps, protocol frames), always use "rb"/"wb".
+On Windows, text mode automatically converts \r\n to \n, while binary mode performs no conversion.
+On Linux/macOS, there is virtually no difference between the two.
+When handling binary data (images, structure dumps, protocol frames), always use "rb"/"wb".

-Step Four — Error Handling with errno
+Step 4 — Error Handling with errno

 c

-if (fp == NULL) {
+if (ferror(fp)) {

 }

-Step Five — Handling Command-Line Arguments
+Step 5 — Handling Command-Line Arguments

 c